kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 conform to the same schema, however, that schema can evolve based on a set of well-defined rules.
 The relational database analog of a dataset is a table.

-Datasets are represented by the `com.cloudera.data.Dataset` interface.
+Datasets are represented by the `com.cloudera.cdk.data.Dataset` interface.
 Implementations of this interface decide how to physically store the entities within the dataset.
 Users do not instantiate implementations of the `Dataset` interface directly.
 Instead, implementations of the `DatasetRepository` act as